semgrep/ocaml-tree-sitter-semgrep/doc/updating-a-grammar.md

 Using the parsers
 --

-From the semgrep repository, point the latest ocaml-tree-sitter-lang and see what changes.
-If the source `grammar.js` is included, `git diff` should help figure out the changes since the last version.
+From the semgrep repository, point to the latest ocaml-tree-sitter-lang and see what changes.
+If the source `grammar.js` was included, `git diff` should help figure out the changes since the last version.

 Conclusion